aleon1220/kiwiki/operating-systems/linux/README.md

 COMMAND=who ; history | grep $COMMAND
 ```

-#### Find in history with 2 literal strings
+#### Find in history matching 2 strings
-uses regex to find 2 literal occurrances in a path.
+useful when user knows the 2 stings used in a command.
-`.*` matches any sequence of characters to deal with the OS path.
+Regex `.*` matches any sequence of characters
 ```bash
 history | grep 'cd.*TESTS'
 ```